 - Look at old photos of family members starting school and share some positive memories you have of primary school

-- Talk about all the things they will enjoy, like painting, playing in the outside area or role play area, and making new friends
+- Talk about all the things they will enjoy, like painting, playing in the playground and making new friends

 - Some children will find it helpful to have a calendar which shows which days they go to school and which days they are at home.
 As they start school, you can add other details like after school or breakfast clubs, or days they do P.E. to help them understand their routine